ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 );
 ```

-This is slightly counter-intuitive and might be a bug.
-I will re-read the docs and I may file a ticket if I can't find the justification for this limitation of the need for a workaround documented anywhere.
+I found this to be surprising and unintuitive and it might be a bug.
+I will make a point of re-reading the docs and I may file a ticket if I can't find the justification for this limitation of the need for a workaround documented anywhere.

 ### Shortcomings
 #### DuckDB-Wasm